Essays

 Case Study Essay Structure: Section by Section

 The structure of a case study essay shapes how your reader encounters your argument.
 Each section has a specific job to do — and each job matters.
 Professors at Sheffield Hallam University, University College London, University of Edinburgh, and Harvard Business School assess case studies partly on how well each section performs its function, not just on the overall argument.
-Mastering essay structure at the section level is what separates competent case studies from excellent ones.

 The Introduction: Research Question, Thesis, and Signpost